iiSmiley/span-ion-code/testing/README.md

 # code/testing

+Code for testing the second iteration of the SPANI chip, taped out 2022/11/16.

 * `cfd.ino`: Code for the Teensy 3.6 microcontroller.
 * `dac.py`: Measurement and processing on-chip DAC voltages.
 * `gpib.py`: GPIB control functions for boxes in the lab.